RichardO82/ADT-Lights/README.md

 2. Using a BLE Terminal App on your phone, find the BLE device "ESP32 LED Bar".
 3. Send your Wifi SSID and password through BLE serial:  To send SSID, send the string ".s[ssid]", where [ssid] is your SSID, for example if my SSID is "FBIVan34" I would send ".sFBIVan34" (without quotes).
 Your terminal app may give errors, ignore them.
 4. To send password, send the string ".p[pass]", where [pass] is your password, for example if my password is "apass" I would send ".papass" (without quotes).
 After this command the ESP32 will reboot.
-5. As the ESP32 is booting up after reboot, it will connect to your wifi and display it's IP address.
-Reboot to display IP address again if needed by disconnecting and reconnecting power.
+5. After reboot, the ESP32 will connect to your wifi and display it's IP address.
+Reboot to display the IP address again if needed by disconnecting and reconnecting power.
 6. In a web browser, type the IP address in the address bar to navigate to the ESP32's webserver and configure the options.